 Most dogs get sleepy or feel no effect from taking antihistamines.
-But a few dogs paradoxically become hyperactive, restless or anxious when they take antihistamines.
+But a few dogs pant and may become paradoxically hyperactive, restless or anxious when they take antihistamines.

-Also known as hyperadrenocorticism, Cushing’s Disease symptoms are caused by excessive cortisone production by the adrenal glands.
+Also known as hyperadrenocorticism, Cushing’s Disease symptoms are caused by excessive cortisone production by a dog’s adrenal glands.
 The disease occurs in dogs at a rate of about 1 to 2 cases per 1,000 dogs each year (1).

-When a dog has too much naturally-produced cortisone, it’s like he’s taking large doses of steroids (prednisone) every day.
-Symptoms of Cushing’s Disease include increased thirst, appetite, and urination, weight gain, pot-belly appearance, hair loss, and panting.
-Cushing’s diseases occurs more often in dogs 9 years and older.
+When an animal has too much naturally-produced cortisone, it’s like he’s taking large doses of steroids (prednisone) every day.

 Ask your vet about testing and treatment.
-There are a couple of medication options for Cushing’s dogs that greatly reduce their symptoms.
+There are a couple of treatment options for Cushing’s dogs that greatly reduce their symptoms.

 The larynx is the “Adam’s Apple” part of a dog’s throat that houses the vocal cords.
 Muscles in the larynx become paralyzed when there is damage or degeneration of the nerves supplying the area.

-Symptoms of laryngeal paralysis include increased panting, noisy breathing, difficulty sleeping, changes in voice and exercise intolerance.
+Symptoms of laryngeal paralysis include increased panting, noisy or heavy breathing, difficulty sleeping, changes in voice and exercise intolerance.
 Affected dogs tend to pant and pace when they have trouble breathing.

 Heart or Lung Disease

-The best way to make a real difference in your dog’s panting and pacing behavior is to find a specific cause and treat it appropriately.
-Targeted treatment will save time and money and help you and your dog get a good night’s sleep sooner.
+The best way to make a real difference in your behavior is to find a specific cause and treat it appropriately.
+Targeted treatment will save time and money and help everyone get a good night’s sleep sooner.

-With so many possible causes for a dog to be pacing and panting, testing is necessary to best help your dog.
+With so many possible causes for agitation, testing is necessary to choose the best treatment.
 Most dogs will need these basic diagnostic tests from their veterinarian:

 - Blood tests, urinalysis, and tests for Cushing’s disease if indicated